moscajs/mosca/README.md

-    --credentials <file>             the file containing the credentials --authorize-publish <pattern>    the pattern for publishing to topics for the added user --authorize-subscribe <pattern>  the pattern for subscribing to topics for the added user -c, --config <c>                 the config file to use (override every other option) -d, --db <path>                  the path were to store the database -v, --verbose                    set the bunyan log to INFO
+    --credentials <file>             the file containing the credentials --authorize-publish <pattern>    the pattern for publishing to topics for the added user --authorize-subscribe <pattern>  the pattern for subscribing to topics for the added user --key <file>                     the server's private key
+    --cert <file>                    the certificate issued to the server -c, --config <c>                 the config file to use (override every other option) -d, --db <path>                  the path were to store the database -v, --verbose                    set the bunyan log to INFO